-Singer/Songwriter Andrew Salgado released his new album Absolutely Everything on Friday May 15, 2015.
-The album was written in conjunction with Grammy Award Winning Songwriter Jim “Moose” Brown, Jim Peterik of acclaimed bands the “Ides of March” and “Survivor,” as well as Don Sampson and Darryl Worley.
-Currently, Absolutely Everything has amassed over $20,000 on more than 2,000 album presales.
+Singer/Songwriter Andrew Salgado’s new album Absolutely Everything is now available for purchase.
+The album was written with Jim “Moose” Brown, Jim Peterik, Don Sampson and Darryl Worley.
+In the past year, he has done on-air performances and interviews in multiple states on ABC, NBC, Fox, WGN Chicago, and various radio stations.
 His fan base has surpassed over 17,000 emails and continues to grow.

 About Andrew Salgado